Ask a group of people to describe their acne breakouts and you’ll usually get two main types of response.

 When acne is extremely persistent and doesn’t seem to respond to any medication, it may not be acne at all.

-Several skin conditions can cause acne-like breakouts that won’t respond to the products and medications typically used to treat acne.
+Several skin conditions can cause acne-like breakouts that won’t respond to the products and skin care medications typically used to treat acne.
 These include perioral dermatitis, keratosis pilaris and hidradenitis suppurativa (HS).

 Many of these conditions are treatable, but require different medications than the ones used to treat and prevent acne breakouts.